Are Text Messages Secure? 6 Must-Dos for Safer Texting

 SMS traffic pumping

 SMS pumping is also known as an artificially inflated traffic attack.
 It's where fraudsters abuse a phone number input field online to request a one-time passcode (OTP) or a download link by text message.
-If controls aren't in place limiting the number of times users can request an SMS from your business, this can inflate traffic and exploit your system or app.
+If controls aren't in place limiting the number of times each user can request an SMS from your business, this can inflate traffic and exploit the secure texting API, system, or app you use.

-This type of scam generates income for the hacker, and as such, is very costly for businesses.
-If you suddenly notice an uptick in PIN code requests from random countries, your application will probably be affected by SMS pumping.
+This type of scam generates income for the attacker and, as such, can cost businesses a great deal of money.
+If you suddenly notice an uptick in PIN code requests from random countries, your application has probably been affected by SMS pumping.

 Why is SMS still used, despite the risks?